 Each year through donations to the Stauffacher Artist & Lecturer Endowment Fund, state grants, and activity fees, SFCC brings quality performances to the Sedalia campus through the Stauffacher Artist & Lecturer Series.
 The annual series has provided students and the surrounding communities with many opportunities to be educated and entertained.

-This event is free and open to the public, but tickets are recommended.
-For more information, contact the Stauffacher Artist & Lecturer Series at firstname.lastname@example.org.
+This event is free and open to the public; tickets are not required.